eriehan/Cell-Project/doc/DESIGN.md

 option 2: The cellGrid is going to have a field that is a 2D array of cells.
 Using that, the cellGrid class will see the neighbors of each cell in the 2D array of cells.

-**3. which class to maintain CellGrid class**
+**3. which class to maintain CellGrid class** option 1: GridView class holds the cellGrid object option 2: Make a separate class that solely focuses on connecting UI to the CellGrid class.

 ## New features
 Frontend:
 Backend:
+* Implemented Rock Paper Scissor and
 Configuration:
 * create and XML file that has the name of the new simulation that is being added
 * determine, in the main class, to determine which xml object to instantiate